cweatureapps/TapB4UNap/docs/TestCases.md

 ### Not determined yet
 1. Reset simulator contents and settings
-2. From widget, start and end to record sleep
+2. From widget, tap on Sleep
 3. In the alert, select **Not Now**
 Expected: The widget text should update to say that it needs permission
 4. Close the today extensions, and re-open
-Expected: The widget will attempt to save again and prompt for permissions
+Expected: The widget text should reset to the original
 5. Redo test steps 2-4 again

 ### Permission denied - first time
 1. Reset simulator contents and settings
-2. From widget, start and end to record sleep
+2. From widget, tap on Sleep
 3. In the alert, select **Open "TapB4UNap"**
+Expected: App should open and show the permissions screen
 4. Select "Don't Allow"
 Expected: the app text should update to say that it needs permission
 5. open today extensions to see the widget again